dimagi/commcare-hq/docs/middleware.rst

 * The session has already been marked secure by a previous request.

 This behavior makes secure sessions "sticky", following the user around after they visit a secure domain.
-Note that the session is cleared when the user logs out.
+Note that the session is cleared when the user logs out or is forced out due to inactivity.

 The feature flag ``SECURE_SESSION_TIMEOUT`` allows domains to customize the length of their timeout.
 When this is on, the domain can specify a number of minutes, which will be used in place of the default 30-minute